 Take another example, J0456 reads “Injection, azithromycin, 500mg/Use this code for Zithromax”.
 A patient that received up to 500 mg of Zithromax would be billed for J0456 with units of 1.
 The codes are found in the HCPCS Manual in the “J Codes Drugs J0120-J8499″ section.

-AAPC certified medical coding specialists at Medical Billers and Coders (MBC) is experienced in assigning even the complex code sets for diverse specialties including pain management, orthopedic and radiology.
-To find more about the company’s medical coding services and overall medical billing services you can visit at www.medicalbillersandcoders.com or mail us at firstname.lastname@example.org.
+AAPC certified medical coding specialists at Medical Billers and Coders (MBC) is experienced in assigning even the complex code sets for diverse specialties including pain management, orthopedic, and radiology.